Tee Off, Mr. Bean: Production

 The opening featured a new recording of the choral theme, performed by the Choir of Christ Church Cathedral, Oxford.
 Act 1 was recorded at Teddington Studios before a live audience.
 The music of Wolfgang Amadeus Mozart is played in Act 1 too.

 The Vauxhall Omega car that stops to give Bean a lift has the (already established) theme tune to The Vicar of Dibley (another Richard Curtis comedy) playing on the stereo.
 The music was also composed by Howard Goodall.
-The golf course is close to Boulters Lock in Maidenhead – just south of the junction between Ray Mead Road and Derek Road.
-The village green is in Littlewick Green near Maidenhead – also seen in the episode where Teddy enters the Pet Show.
+The golf course and the village scenes were shot in Maidenhead. – also seen in the episode where Teddy enters the Pet Show.
 The shops where Mr. Bean attempts to putt his ball out of a lady's shopping bag are located on Shifford Crescent, Maidenhead.

-Despite the village green and the lady's shopping bag incident being filmed in Maidenhead, Bean was seen boarding a South London 405 bus when his golf ball bounces into it.
+Bean was seen boarding a South London 405 bus when his golf ball bounces into it.
 This bus route runs from Redhill to West Croydon station, even though the filming location for this scene is on Ray Mead Road, Maidenhead.